outkit/elixir-client/README.md

 Outkit.Message.create(client, message)
 ```

-The main benefit of this is that it allows you to use
+This gives you complete flexibility in terms of how you want to use Outkit - one static configuration for your entire app
+or several clients that can be dynamically configured at runtime.

 ### Submitting a message
 Submitting a message for rendering and/or delivery will return a message record with the Outkit ID and the status set to `received`